yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/reduce-latency/caching.md

 ## Dynamic caching based on headers or body content

-By default Tyk maintains cache in context of API key (if auth enabled), request method and request path.
+By default Tyk maintains a cache of an API key (if auth is enabled), request method and request path.
-But you can have dynamic cache keys as well, and maintain differnt cache based on header or body content values.
+But you can have a dynamic cache for keys as well, and maintain a differnt cache based on the header or body content values.

-For HTTP headers you can set `cache_option.cache_by_headers` option, for example:
+For HTTP headers you can set the`cache_option.cache_by_headers` option.
+For example:
 ```
 "cache_options": {
    "cache_by_headers": ["Unique-user-Id"]